United Kingdom Parliament (Sovereignty and Jurisdiction over Borders) Bill

 Overview

-This bill asserts the supremacy of the UK Parliament over European Union law, particularly regarding borders and immigration.
-It allows the UK government and Parliament to override EU laws and decisions, effectively giving the UK unilateral control over its borders.
+This Bill asserts the supremacy of the UK Parliament over European Union law, particularly regarding borders and immigration.
+It allows the UK government and Parliament to disapply EU laws and initiatives, effectively overriding EU decisions in UK law.

 Description

-- Royal Assent Restriction: No bill contradicting this Act can receive Royal Assent unless a referendum approves it (referencing the conditions set out in the European Union Act 2011).
+- Restriction on Royal Assent: No bill contradicting this Act can receive Royal Assent unless a referendum is held meeting the conditions outlined in the European Union Act 2011.

 Government Spending